 2. Blind Cord Wrap and Roll-ups

-Another blind cord safety device made to child proof blinds are cord wraps and cord roll-ups.
+Other blind cord safety devices made for child-safe blinds are cord wraps and cord roll-ups.
 These retractable devices are made to neatly secure blind cords out of reach.
 Safety-wise, they’re as effective as blind cord anchors but look tidier and don’t require installation into window frames.

 3. Blind Cord Safety Tassles